Fourmou/pf/content/posts/2020-02-19-stories-behind-the-numbers.md

 Here are Census Bureau rules for tallying kids:

-Include them in the home where they live and rest more often than not, regardless of whether their folks don&#8217;t live there.
+Include them in the home where they live and rest more often than not, regardless of whether their folks don’t live there.

 In the event that a youngster parts time between two homes, check them where they remain frequently.
-On the off chance that their time is equally partitioned, or you don&#8217;t have a clue, tally them where they are remaining on April 1, 2020.
+On the off chance that their time is equally partitioned, or you don’t have a clue, tally them where they are remaining on April 1, 2020.

 On the off chance that a kid moves during March or April 2020, tally them at the location where they are living on April 1, 2020.

-Tally kids that don&#8217;t have a perpetual spot to live and are remaining with you on April 1, 2020, regardless of whether they are just staying incidentally.
+Tally kids that don’t have a perpetual spot to live and are remaining with you on April 1, 2020, regardless of whether they are just staying incidentally.

 Check infants at the home where they will live and rest more often than not, regardless of whether they are still in the medical clinic on April 1, 2020.